 PART V: FINALITY OF DECISIONS

-The decision of the Golden Crown Literary Society as to eligibility of any book shall be final, and no correspondence shall be entered into in relation to eligibility, selection of winners or any other aspect of the judging or awards process.
+The decision of the Golden Crown Literary Society as to the eligibility of any book shall be final, and no correspondence shall be entered into in relation to eligibility, selection of winners, or any other aspect of the judging or awards process.

 The scoring of the judges, who will remain anonymous until after the awards are announced, and any decisions by the awards administrators shall be final, and no correspondence will be entered into or responded to concerning the actual judging or the judging process at any time.